 “Blockchain is an emerging focus for our industry and Credit Suisse.
 As one of the early participants with R3 we are very happy to be part of the consortium which leads the industry’s research into the value and applicability of this technology.”

 The company found itself in the center of a media turmoil, which followed Mike Hearn’s flagrant statements about alleged failure of bitcoin.
-Mike Hearn left Bitcoin Core for R3CEV.
+Eventually Mike Hearn left Bitcoin Core development team for R3CEV.

 - Shelf.Network Receives $1.1 Million Investment From Japanese Software Giant